 Bombing and Gouging

 The problem with bombing off the tee and gouging from the rough is that for us average golfers, it only works 13 percent of the time, according to a study done by Golf Digest and TrackMan.
 But we also know that getting 20 more yards off the tee can drop up to 3 strokes off your game.
 So the real answer is to hit your driver long AND straight.
 The secret is getting the proper shaft to make this happen!

 We always advise you on what happens when golf shafts are not right for your swing.
 A lot of golfers that have never been through our fitting process, think that the majority of their miss-hits are caused by their swing.
+And 25% of golfers are having trouble with their drivers (see Poll at the right of this blog).
 Fortunately, that is not always the case!
 We help golfers of all abilities hit longer, straighter drives by selecting the proper length, shaft weight, shaft flex, swing weight and shaft profile (trajectory and spin) for their unique swing.

 I will make some predictions for misses with your driver based upon a right-handed golfer, including how swing direction makes a big impact.